kubesphere-retired/ks-website/content/install/en/multi-node.md

 ## Multi-Node Mode

-`Multi-Node` mode means install KubeSphere on multiple instances.
+`Multi-Node` is used to install KubeSphere on multiple instances.
 Typically, select any one host in the cluster being served as a role of "`taskbox`" to execute installation task, "`SSH Communication`" is required to be established between "taskbox" and other hosts.

 ## Prerequisites